CESNET/netopeer2/README.md

 ### Compilation options

 The `netopeer2-server` requires *ietf-netconf-server* and all connected YANG modules to be installed in *sysrepo* to work correctly.
-This is performed autmatically during the installation process.
+This is performed automatically during the installation process.
 Moreover, default SSH configuration listening on all IPv4 interfaces and a newly generated SSH host key are imported so that it can be connected to the server out-of-the-box.
 However, it may not always be desired to perform all these steps even though the executed scripts check whether the modules/some configuration